davidgs/Projects/Q2FY21/IoT Project.md

 - 1% conversion to Camunda.com click-through

 ### How we will collect those Metrics
-- When publishing blogposts to DZone, use `?ref=davidgsiot` to distinguish traffic referrals direct to Camunda from David's articles
+- When publishing blog posts to DZone, use `?ref=davidgsiot` to distinguish traffic referrals direct to Camunda from David's articles
-- Produce "deliverables" to report internally on a fairly regular basis (could be reports, lunch&learns, hackathon projects, blogposts, etc.)
+- Produce "deliverables" to report internally on a fairly regular basis (could be reports, lunch & learns, hackathon projects, blog posts, etc.)

-- Consider creating Libby boxes for brainstorming ideas on how to bring awareness to IoT community
-- Based on Libby boxes (?) create short proposal about which segments of the IoT space David would like to target (who, what, why, where, how)
+It’s important to note that, while we generally don’t track such `vanity metrics` as hit-counts, etc. this is really a test-balloon project to see if, and how much, relative interest there is around an integration between Camunda Platform BPMN and the IoT community.
+Since we are just gauging initial interest, simple, easy to track metrics make the most sense.

 ## Project Idea